 “Thought provoking movies” Yes, there are several movies that make you think.

-List of Thought Provoking Films
+Thought Provoking Films to Make You Think

-1. One Flew Over the Cuckoo’s Nest
+1. One Flew Over the Cuckoo’s Nest (1975)

-Some compare this film to “The Shawshank Redemption,” but I oppose it because it is of a different genre, and it ends differently, not in the way that “The Shawshank Redemption” did.
+The movie will make you laugh at the well-timed, equally confusing moments and make you rethink all you thought.
+People compare this to “The Shawshank Redemption.”
+Nevertheless, I oppose it because it is of various genres and ends differently, not in the way “The Shawshank Redemption” did.

 2. The Imitation Game (2014)

 No, there aren’t any big blasts, fight scenes, battle scenes, or thrilling ends that make you eagerly expect an upcoming film.

 The film is for people who wish to learn about the personalities that have changed the world, whose abilities far exceed those of most citizens.
 Its reality is based on an actual, heartbreaking, inspirational story about Alan Turing.

 This genius was a gift to the world, but tradition ignored him.
 I’m glad to see a film that does some justice to Turing’s life and respects what he’s done for the world that only a few people have ever done.
 Losing him to the world at such an early age is a massive loss.